compactr/protocol/PROTOCOL.md

 - KEY_COUNT: A single byte of type unsigned INT8 to display the number of keys in the payload
 - KEY_ID: A single byte of type unsigned INT8 to indentify a given key in your schema
-- COUNT: The number of byts required to display the length data, represented as an unsigned INT8
 - LENGTH: A variable number of bytes that displays the byte length of the data for this key

 **Example**